HIllya51/LunaTranslator/docs/en/transoptimi.md

     Write a Python script to perform more complex processing

+1. ## Skip sentences that contain only punctuation. {#anchor-skiponlypunctuations}

+    N/A

 ## Game-specific Translation Optimization

 In `Game Settings` -> `Translation Optimization`, if `Follow Default` is deactivated, game-specific translation optimization settings will be used.